 Another SCORA race season has kicked off with the first race of the year at Crystal Pier.
 Our ladies’ and men’s crews, and novice short course, gathered for an adventure on the ocean.
 Did you miss out?
-The next race is only a couple weeks away (June 2), so come on out and put the pedal to the metal!
+The next races are coming up quick, so hop in a canoe and put the pedal to the metal!
 Be sure to stay connected to all the club happenings in 2018 on Facebook.Keiki crews (above) competed at ShakaFest in San Diego.
 Awesome good times.

 Aloha!
 Time to get prepped for the race season with our annual huli drills, race meeting and club BBQ on April 21.
 Remember to get your Tonto Park pass!
 And stay connected to all the club happenings in 2018 on Facebook.